Transformed Linear Prediction for Extremes

 \section{Introduction}

-Prediction of unobserved quantities is a common objective of statistical analyses.
-Figure \ref{fig: washingtonDC} shows the one-hour maximum measurements of the air pollutant nitrogen dioxide (NO$_2$) in parts per billion for four monitoring stations in the Washington DC area on January 23, 2020.
-Given these measurements, it is natural to ask what the predicted level would be at a nearby unmonitored location such as Alexandria VA, which is marked ``Alx" in Figure \ref{fig: washingtonDC} and which had NO$_2$ monitoring prior to 2015.
-What makes this particular day interesting is that measurements are at very high levels; each measurement exceeds its station's empirical 0.98 quantile for the year, and the Arlington station (Arl) is recording its highest measurement for the year.
-We propose a linear prediction method which is designed specifically for when observed values are at extreme levels and which is based on a framework from extreme value analysis.
+Prediction (or imputation or interpolation) of unobserved quantities is a key objective in statistical analysis.
+Figure \ref{fig: washingtonDC} shows the one-hour maximum measurements of the air pollutant nitrogen dioxide (NO$_2$) at four monitoring stations in the Washington DC area on January 23, 2020.
+The measurements, given in parts per billion, are at notably high levels; each measurement exceeds its station's empirical 0.98 quantile for the year, and the Arlington station (Arl) records its highest level of the year.
+Given these measurements, a natural question is to predict the NO$_2$ level at a nearby unmonitored location such as Alexandria VA, marked ``Alx'' in Figure \ref{fig: washingtonDC}, which had NO$_2$ monitoring prior to 2015.

-If the joint distribution of all variates were known, the conditional distribution would provide complete information about the variate of interest given the observed values.
-The air pollution data's distribution is not known, is clearly non-Gaussian, and there is no clear choice for a candidate joint distribution.
-Further, extreme value analysis would caution against using a model that had been fit to the entire data set to describe behavior in the joint tail.
+In a classical statistical setting, if the joint distribution of all variates were known, the conditional distribution would provide complete information about the variate of interest given the observed values.
+However, the distribution of the air pollution data is unknown, clearly non-Gaussian, and lacks a clear candidate for a joint distribution.
+Furthermore, extreme value analysis would caution against using a model that had been fit to the entire dataset to characterize behavior in the (joint) tail.

-Linear methods, such as kriging in spatial statistics, offer a straightforward predictor by simply applying weights to each of the observations.
-Linear prediction methods do not require specification of the joint distribution and instead provide the best (in terms of mean square prediction error, MSPE) linear unbiased prediction (BLUP) weights given only the covariance structure between the observed and unobserved measurements.
-Uncertainty is often summarized by MSPE and prediction intervals are commonly based on Gaussian assumptions.
-However, covariance could be a poor descriptor of dependence in a distribution's joint upper tail, and Gaussian assumptions may be poorly suited to describe uncertainty in the tail.